naingyeminn/ntfsx/README.md

 ```sh
 $ sudo ntfsx
 ```
+* `ntfsx` will find NTFS formatted Drives you connected and mount all these Drives with write permission.
 * You will not see the drive in Finder's *Devices*.
 * Open **Finder** and nagivates to **Go > Go to Folder...** Menu or press **Shift + Command + G**.
 * Type `/Volumes` and press enter.